benscarlson/cluc/Readme.md

 This folder contains the code used to run the main analysis.

+- `cluc_hpc.r` The main script that runs the attribution analysis.
+See below for more detailed information.
+- `cluc_hpc_slurm.sh` The slurm script that launches the script on the hpc.
+- `cluc_hpc_check.sh` Commmands for accessing the running process and results.

 ### bien_ranges

 * `create_manifest.sh` - creates a manifest for the bien ranges data provided in zip files.

 ### layers

+-   `main/layers/lulc_reproject.r`.
+Bin into habitat/not habitat.
+Reproject the lulc data and coarsen 1km to 5km to match bien ranges.
+Pixel values are percent of habitat.
+-   `lulc_download.qmd`.
+This is the poc for downloading, it should be converted into a script.

 ## poc